 Sadly, Don Wieland lost a valiant battle with Crohn’s Disease in 1990, but had paved the way for his two sons (Craig and Scott) and son-in-law (Curt Heimer) to take over the company.
 The company’s corporate headquarters was moved from Bay City to Lansing during this transition, and Wieland-Davco continued to grow and diversify its client base.

 By 2000, Wieland-Davco was poised to experience new highs, and began a managed growth plan by opening several regional offices, exceeding $200M in sales for the first time in the new Millennia.
 Wieland-Davco began to diversify its ownership structure, adding key, non-family employees to its management team.
-Today, Craig and Scott still own the company along with nine minority partners who are all active in the day-to-day operation of the company.
+Today, there are eight shareholders who are all active in the day-to-day operation of the company.

 In January 2016, Wieland-Davco simplified its name, unveiling a new brand image, streamlining the company name simply to “WIELAND.”

 “WIELAND is a modern structure built on a historic foundation,” stated former President Craig Wieland upon the rebranding in 2016.
 “The WIELAND name has been consistent in the various iterations of our company, and today we still hold to the values that my father instilled in us over 60 years ago.”